Network blind spots and what you should do about them

 1. Lack of monitoring access.
 Monitoring tools need to provide an end-to-end view of what is happening in the network.
 This includes both physical and virtualised networks.

 2. SPAN port shortages.
 Switched port analysers (SPAN) are often in short supply for monitoring purposes.
 They can also be easily misconfigured, resulting in incorrect or missing data captures.

 3. SPAN port overloading.
 SPAN ports can drop packets if the switch CPU gets overloaded.
 This can drastically reduce the effectiveness of performance and security monitoring.

 4. Monitoring virtualised environments.
-According to Gartner, up to 80% of data centre traffic is server-to-server, versus client-to-server.
-This creates excessive virtual machine traffic in virtualised data centres.
+According to Gartner, up to 80% of data center traffic is server-to-server, versus client-to-server.
+This creates excessive virtual machine traffic in virtualised data centers.
 This traffic may never be observed in regular monitoring.

 5. Siloed IT teams.
 Security, networking, and compliance teams often don’t work together or share data.
 This leads to errors in decision making and poor compliance policies.

 6. Rogue IT.
 Users adding their own ethernet switches, access points (i.e. mobiles), offsite data storage, or add other elements to the network can subvert company security policies and cause major blind spots.

 7. Addition of new network equipment.
 Failure to record who owns new equipment that is added to the network can cause blind spots, especially when equipment gets lost or forgotten but is still functioning.
 Lost equipment causes wider security vulnerabilities that need to be addressed.